 6. Case studies

 Case studies are essentially in-depth guides with specific examples to illustrate useful insights.
 The real-life examples used in case studies are more powerful in convincing your audience of their ability to achieve certain goals.
 This aspect of case studies makes them a particularly potent lead magnet with the power to attract high-potential leads.
+In fact, case studies are a great way to create product-led content which is an important part of the content marketing strategies of major SaaS companies, such as ClickUp’s content marketing strategy, Slack, HubSpot and many other.
 Here are a few points to bear in mind when creating case studies for content marketing.

 - Case studies double up as great pre-sales material, giving you a unique opportunity to weave your brand into the material.
 When deciding the central idea of your case study, ensure that you can place your product or service into the storyline.